 b.
 With the knowledge about the pH value of your body, how can you support your body to remain healthy?

 In addition to the simulation students could use pH paper strips to measure the acidity of fluids.
-This real life experiment makes it possible to neutralise an acid/basic fluid using other chemicals, for example by adding bicarbonate (baking soda) to an acid fluid.
+It becomes particularly interesting if the fluids you use can be tasted.
+Students can describe the taste they experience.
+Use for example coca cola or other fizzy drinks, fruit juice, tea, milk, coffee, water.
+This real life experiment makes it possible to neutralise an acid/basic fluid using other chemicals, for example by adding bicarbonate (baking soda) to an acidic fluid.

-Another intersting tools is a battery gravity hydrometer, which actually measures the acidity (pH value) of the battery acid.
-You could also say that it measures the gravity of the battery fluisd.
+Another interesting tool is a battery gravity hydrometer, which actually measures the acidity (pH value) of the battery acid.
+You could also say that it measures the gravity of the battery fluid.
 Together with a Volt meter it is used to check if the battery is charged and in good condition If your battery is fully charged the pH value should be near 1.28.
 If the battery is discharged, the pH value will be near 1.14.
 The battery hydrometer only measures accurate with pH values around 1.2.
 So is useless to measure pH values over 2.

 |Hardware|| PC, iPad